 - equityXdesign is a learning studio offering a free course on equitable design.
 They also provide a good overview of equity-centered design in the white paper equityXdesign: A Process for Transformation.

 - Why Only Race-Conscious Policies Can Fix Racism in Higher Education is a report from The Education Trust on the importance of taking a race-conscious approach to racial equity work in higher education.

 - The Pullias Center for Higher Education at The University of Southern California maintains a comprehensive list of racial equity research.

 - New York University offers a Faculty Toolkit on Digital Inclusion.

-- Every Learner Everywhere’s Solve resource site includes a toolkit on designing for equity.
+- Every Learner Everywhere’s resource library includes several resources for designing courses with equity.

 - The Stanford University Hasso Plattner Institute of Design created resources for an Equity-Centered Design Framework.

-In addition to the resources above, Tina Moore says Intentional Futures has benefited from interviews with and the prior work of many other experts, including, but not limited to:
+In addition to the resources above, Moore says Intentional Futures, while developing services for equity-centered design in higher education, has benefited from interviews with and the prior work of many other experts, including, but not limited to: